fukuball/Trump-Driven-Development/README.md

 - [TrumpTracker/trumptracker.github.io](https://github.com/TrumpTracker/trumptracker.github.io) - Open source for http://trumptracker.github.io/ .
 - [Mhyles/DonaldTrumpStockMonitor](https://github.com/Mhyles/DonaldTrumpStockMonitor) - Monitors Donald Trumps tweets and if a company name is within his tweets, monitors their stock levels for the next week.

+## Front End

+- [reimertz/trumpcss](https://github.com/reimertz/trumpcss) - trump.css is for those who like to introduce a little bit of Trump on their homepage.

 ## Machine Learning

 - [ppramesi/RoboTrumpDNN](https://github.com/ppramesi/RoboTrumpDNN) - Generating Donald Trump Speeches with Word2Vec and LSTM.